 Baking Pan / Cookie Sheet

 Using a baking pan or cookie sheet will lead to similar results as using aluminum foil, but without the risk of it falling apart.
-A baking pan with raised edges is also much better for keeping liquids from spilling out into your oven.
+A baking pan with raised edges (I like this set because it’s non-stick and has easy-grip handles) is also much better for keeping liquids from spilling out into your oven.

 Like foil, parchment paper can be used as a layer on top of a baking sheet.
 The benefit is the same: quick and easy cleanup.
 Unlike foil though, parchment paper has a non-stick surface.